-Jordan’s Constitution contains the basic rules that define the shape of the Jordanian state and its system of government, in addition to the jurisdictions of the powers within that system, their duties and their relation to one another.
+Jordan’s Constitution contains the basic rules that define the shape of the Jordanian state and its system of Government, in addition to the jurisdictions of the powers within that system, their duties and their relation to one another.
 It also specifies the rights and duties of individuals.
-The Constitution is the highest law of the land in Jordan; therefore, no piece of legislation can contravene it, be it laws, by-laws or regulations.
+The Constitution is the supreme law in Jordan; therefore, no piece of legislation can contravene it, be it laws, regulations, or instructions.

 The Jordanian Constitution has evolved over several phases to keep up with the political, economic and social changes in the community and the state’s apparatuses.

-The first Constitutional List was drafted in 1923, while the first Constitution of the country (the Basic Law) was endorsed in 1928.
-Since then, the Constitution has undergone amendments brought on by various developments.
-The latest amendment was in 2016.
+The first Constitutional Bill was drafted in 1923, while the first Constitution of the country (the Primary Law) was endorsed in 1928.
+Since then, the Constitution has undergone amendments brought on by various developments, most recent of which was in 2022.

-The Legislative Authority primarily endorses the laws submitted by the government and monitors the performance of the executive authority by the following:
+The Legislative Authority primarily endorses the draft laws submitted by the Government and monitors the performance of the Executive Authority through the following:

 - Representing individuals and groups in the decision-making process.

 - Enforcing fiscal monitoring with regard to the state budget and endorsing it.

 - Communicating with the Government and guiding it to serve the public’s interest.